Tutorials and Handouts for Research Tools

 Want help learning to use research tools?
 These tutorials and handouts have been created by librarians and are organized by the steps in the research process.

 You can also see only text-based tutorials and handouts, including transcripts of the video tutorials found here.
 For handouts on how to use individual databases, look for the View Handout links on the Databases A-Z page.
+If you're having trouble finding something at the library, see this handout on our new library search tool for tips.

 How do I get started?